 The number of affected organisations is small.
-For example, there are currently five marin consent holders each holding multiple consents relating to particular activities.
+For example, there are currently five marine consent holders each holding multiple consents relating to particular activities.
 The current consent holders are: Beach Energy, OMV, Marina Consultants Limited, Ports of Auckland, and the Ministry of Business, Innovation and Employment (responsible for decommissioning the Tui oil field).
 Currently, University of Canterbury, Rocket Lab and NZ Offshore Wind Development Ltd pay fees under the EEZ Fees Regulations in respect of permitted activities they undertake.

-In future, there may be new companies undertaking activities in the EEZ such as aquaculture and offshore energy production, that may seek to or hold marine consents.
+In future, there may be further companies involved in activities in EEZ, such as iron-sand mining, aquaculture and offshore energy production, that may seek to or hold marine consents.